yobson/Y86_64-forth/README.md

 - To use the interpreter (I assume a unix system), simply run `./FORTH -i` or `./FORTH --interactive`.
 - You can give a files as input and it will load in the functions defined in them and prepare the stack.

+When the stack grows, the `^` symbol will point to the stop of the stack.

 ### The Compiler
 Assuming your code is in the file `code.f`, run `./FORTH -o OutFile code.f`.
 If you do not specify an output, the code will be printed to stdout.
 You can turn off optimisation with `-n` or `--no-opt` although it will still do some inlining.